For Whom God Did Foreknow

 Many Christians wrongly believe that God’s predestination is him merely presciently confirming people’s choosing to believe in Christ with his gracious power and promises.
 They argue that, in eternity past, God looked into the future and foresaw who would make a “decision for Christ”—and then he chose to bless those individuals.
 (Some say that this free-will decision is aided by God’s “co-operating grace,” but it is still essentially their own choice).

-There are people whom God foreknew, whom he also predestinated to be conformed to the image of his Son.
+There are people whom God foreknew; and he predestinated these people to be conformed to the image of his Son.
+God did not merely forknow their decision to believe in Christ, and then predestinate that decision to be conformed to the image of his son!

 Nothing is said here about God foreknowing that they would have faith.
 And it is not said or implied that God predestinated them based upon their faith.